Degenerative disc disease FAQ — frequently asked questions

-A. Degenerative disc disease isn’t so much a “disease” as it is a natural deterioration that occurs with age.
-As people get older, their cartilage loses some of its water and protein content, and their intervertebral discs lose height and become more delicate.
+A. Degenerative disc disease is a natural deterioration of the spinal discs that occurs with age.
+As people get older, their spinal disc lose water and protein content, causing them to shrink and become less elastic.
 This ongoing deterioration is known as degenerative disc disease or DDD.

 Q. What causes degenerative disc disease?

 A. For most patients, degenerative disc disease is simply the result of getting older.
 Often, it starts with small tears in a disc’s outer rim, which makes the rim less capable of containing the gelatinous central core.
 This can then make the outer layer sag, bulge or collapse.
 When this process is underway, genetics, trauma and excess body weight can contribute to someone’s discs degenerating more quickly than what would usually be expected.

 A. Degenerative disc disease doesn’t always cause symptoms.
 The condition is typically only symptomatic if the degenerated disc starts to press up against a nerve root or the spinal cord.
 If that occurs, patients may experience neck or back pain, pain that radiates into their arms or legs or numbness and tingling in their extremities.

 Q. What are some treatment options?

 A. Most degenerative disc disease treatments work to address the patient’s symptoms, since the underlying forces are not reversible.
 Doctors may recommend medications to relieve pain and inflammation, exercises to strengthen the spine and physical therapy to help increase range of motion and improve posture.
 Patients may also obtain relief from alternative treatments, such as chiropractic care or acupuncture.
 It is also important to make any necessary lifestyle changes, such as quitting smoking or improving nutrition, if they are recommended by your doctor.